37 Unbeatable Virtual Happy Hour Games for Workgroups

-For this game, ask each team member to pick a few lyrics from their favorite song.
+For this virtual happy hour activity, ask each team member to pick a few lyrics from their favorite song.
 Then, have them recite the lyrics aloud and have the rest of the team try to guess their answers.

 If you want to add an extra dimension of fun to this game, you can create a Spotify playlist with everyone’s songs and share it with your team members have you’re done with this Zoom happy hour game.

 If your team likes the game Heads Up, then they’ll love Psych (which was actually created by the same people who made Heads Up)!
-With this game, you’ll choose from a variety of fun categories in which each player makes up fake answers to real trivia questions.
+With this virtual happy hour activity, you’ll choose from a variety of fun categories in which each player makes up fake answers to real trivia questions.
 It’ll be up to you and your colleagues to choose the outrageous real answer among all of the fakes!